Mission Partners at St John’s

 As many know, at St John’s we give out from what we are given.
 So 10% of what we receive in St John’s is given to a number of organisations that have a local, national or international impact.
 This follows the very biblical principle of tithing.

 Local initiative (based at Holy Trinity, Combe Down) for this debt management organisation.
-This will assist with their set-up costs.
-The nationwide organisation aims to help people manage their own money, so balancing income with expenditure, and is able to negotiate with those to whom individuals/families owe money, to create a realistic, achievable plan to reduce and then eliminate the burden of their particular debts
+Our contribution helps with running costs.
+The nationwide organisation aims to help people manage their own money, so balancing income with expenditure, and is able to negotiate with those to whom individuals/families owe money, to create a realistic, achievable plan to reduce and then eliminate the burden of their particular debts.

 Organisation based locally but operates particularly into countries that have experienced extensive trauma.
 Takes the clear Christian message of forgiveness and reconciliation, with a very powerful ministry.
 There are frequent mission trips to these troubled / former troubled areas of the world.

 People Against Poverty - Organisation that enables sponsorship of children / young adults.
 Through the organisation, St John’s sponsors a family in Romania, and Jafari in Tanzania.
 This sponsorship finished in May 2017.

 Bibles for Children - Very local basis, and through Bibles for Children, we place a bible into the possession of every year pupil at St John’s school as they progress up the school